 Individuals who use alcohol may struggle with substance use disorder, also known as alcohol use disorder (AUD).
 This disease is a chronic and common medical condition that describes the compulsive need to use alcohol for various reasons.

 One of the most significant steps that a person struggling with alcohol use disorder can take is to find treatment options for their condition.
-Thankfully, there are numerous treatment options available for those wanting to find their path to recovery and live a life of sobriety.
+Thankfully, there are numerous alcohol treatment options available for those wanting to find their path to recovery and live a life of sobriety.

 People reference alcohol use disorder in various ways, including the term alcohol addiction.
 Alcohol use disorder describes when people have difficulty controlling their ability to stop alcohol misuse even when they understand it’s negatively impacting numerous parts of their lives.
 Alcohol use disorder will affect a person’s personal, work and school life and other aspects of their routine or well-being.